jcharlotte/pythonDiscord/README.md

 - From 'Python Tutorial for beginners' to 'Python For Loop and While Loop'

 - From 'Python For Loop and While Loop' to 'Overriding Methods in Python' (15/06/2021)

+- From 'Overriding Methods in Python' to 'Python Dictionnariy'